A-Z of Important Facts & Information

 Pastoral Care Worker

-The school is part of the Federally Funded School Chaplaincy Program, which provides a Pastoral Care Worker to the school for 15 hours per week at no cost to the school.
-Our worker Kathy Zilm supports a range of community and school programs and for further information, refer to the CPSW information brochure available at the front office.
+Local community churches provide a Pastoral Care Worker to our school for 6 hours per week.
+Our PCW Jenni Forder supports a range of community and school programs; for further information, refer to the PCW information brochure available at the front office or contact Jenni at the school.

 At Clarendon Primary School, our vision for a child’s reception year is that it features the best aspects of Kindergarten and junior Primary in a school setting that understands and respects their developmental needs and meets them in a caring, nurturing way that provides a strong foundation for their future learning.